anshium/anshium.github.io/cg_codebase.md

 # Part 5: Saving the image

 Now we are at the last part.
-We have covered everything that is required for you to understand the codebase.
-At least for the assignments.
+We have covered everything that is required for you to understand the codebase at least for the assignments.
 I don't think they would ask for changes in the save image part.

 For knowledge sake, let's learn this as well.